VanOvermeire/dynamodb-helper/README.md

 ### Supported types

-Within your struct you can use the following types for now:
+Within your struct you can use the following types:
 - Numbers
 - Strings
 - Booleans